Study results take almost two years to be released

 Goldacre, who wasn’t involved in the new analysis, told Reuters Health in an email that the Food and Drug Administration’s 12-month limit for the results of clinical studies by U.S. investigators to be posted “has been widely ignored.”

-Even if it were to be enforced, he added, that law wouldn’t allow doctors to access years of earlier clinical trial data that can be essential to informed decision-making but was never published.
+Even if it were to be enforced, he added, that law wouldn’t allow doctors to access years of earlier clinical trial data that can be essential to informed decision-making, but are often kept behind journal paywalls.

 For the new study, researchers led by Dr. Joseph Ross from the Yale University School of Medicine in New Haven, Connecticut, tracked the time between the end of data collection and the publication of more than 1,300 trials of drugs, devices and procedures.